splunk/public-o11y-docs/gdi/monitors-databases/mongodb.rst

       - Whether to send collection level top timing metrics or not.
 The default value is ``false``.

-``{note} When using TLS authentication, SCRAM-SHA-256 is not supported.
-Use SCRAM-SHA-1 authentication.``
+.. note:: When using TLS authentication, SCRAM-SHA-256 is not supported.
+Use SCRAM-SHA-1 authentication.

 Metrics
 -------